Background: #fff

 Former owner and captain of the late [[Grand O'Gal]], Scarlet Showmer is a human, rumored to be impossibly old thanks to the Dream's atemporal nature.
 She recommended KantuckNadie and SandWolf to fellow captain [[James Blackbelly]] before retiring to become a tavern owner on [[Ishimaki Island]].

-//Shadowing the Dream// is the third story that takes place in the eponymous [[setting]].
-It's written by KantuckNadie.
-The first half is included in [[Volume One]].
+//Shadowing the Dream//, by KantuckNadie, is the third story that takes place in the eponymous [[setting]].
+It was serialized in [[Volume One]] and [[Volume Two]].

 Sheridan Station is the first major location seen in [[Riders of the Dream]].
 Its name is an obvious reference to the [[Babylon 5]] TV series, though it's otherwise very different: "a flower of stone and steel, lights shining around the edges of each petal-like wall surrounding the central dome".
 It turns out to be maybe a mile in diameter, and a bustling port even at a low ebb.